algolia/algoliasearch-client-go/README.md

   Note: If you are sending the query through your servers, you must use the `Algolia.with_rate_limits("EndUserIP", "APIKeyWithRateLimit") do ... end` block to enable rate-limit.

  * Specify the maximum number of hits this API key can retrieve in one call.
 Defaults to 0 (unlimited).
 This parameter can be used to protect you from attempts at retrieving your entire content by massively querying the index.
- * Specify the list of targeted indexes.
-Defaults to all indexes if empty of blank.
+ * Specify the list of targeted indices, you can target all indices starting by a prefix or finishing by a suffix with the '*' character (for example "dev_*" matches all indices starting by "dev_" and "*_dev" matches all indices finishing by "_dev").
+Defaults to all indices if empty of blank.

 ```go
 // Creates a new index specific API key valid for 300 seconds, with a rate limit of 100 calls per hour per IP and a maximum of 20 hits